nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 .. image:: https://lastminuteengineers.com/wp-content/uploads/2018/07/Pinout-nRF24L01-Wireless-Transceiver-Module.png
     :target: https://lastminuteengineers.com/nrf24l01-arduino-wireless-communication/#nrf24l01-transceiver-module-pinout

 The nRF24L01 is controlled through SPI so there are 3 pins (SCK, MOSI, & MISO) that can only be connected to their counterparts on the MCU (microcontroller unit).
 The other 2 essential pins (CE & CSN) can be connected to any digital output pins.
 Lastly, the only optional pin on the nRf24L01 GPIOs is the IRQ (interrupt; a digital output that's active when low) pin and is only connected to the MCU via a digital input pin during the interrupt example.
-The following pinout is used in the example codes of this library's `example directory <https://github.com/2bndy5/CircuitPython_nRF24L01/tree/master/examples>`_.
+The following pinout is used in the example codes of this library's `examples <examples.html>`_.

 .. csv-table::
     :header: nRF2401, "Raspberry Pi", "ItsyBitsy M4"